Procedure for Reporting Ethics Violations

 - Statement of Intellectual Responsibility

-- University of Minnesota Statement of Student Conduct
+- University of Minnesota Student Conduct Code

 - University of Minnesota Compact for Teaching and Learning